-In addition to the PD, an ASO (a person authorized to sign for the organization) must create a user account in CARS.
+In addition to the PD, an ASO (a person authorized to sign and submit the application for the organization) must create a user account in CARS.
 If the same person serves as both PD and ASO, a separate account must be set up for each role.
 An application may not be submitted without ASO approval.